picosonic/js13k-2022/devdiary/diary.md

 10th September
 --------------
 Added payment pointer for Web Monetization.
 Thought I'd take a look at a different category this year.
 I've previously made entries in the  **Desktop**, **Mobile** and **Decentralized** categories.
 When monetization detected, player can still jump when hurt and bees move faster.

+Space is starting to get tight, so removed the subtle background gradient which saved about 71 bytes.
+Removed spaces in rgb() declarations but didn't make much difference.
+Tested removing OSD debug metrics code, this saved about 169 bytes.